Overview of Pain and Pain Management

 Chronic pain that results from poor or improper healing may be alleviated by various modalities of treatment that assist the healing process.
 Physical therapy, massage therapy, osteopathic manipulative therapy, craniosacral therapy, acupuncture and other treatment modalities may address imbalances in the musculature or energy flows within the body to ease chronic pain.
 Chronic pain that eludes categorization and a definitive cause may require techniques that help the sufferer to better manage their outlook and relationship to difficult-to-treat pain, thereby raising their pain threshold and managing the condition better.

-The practitioners at the holistic health care center at Patients Medical are trained in mind-body-spirit therapies for pain management.
+The practitioners at the holistic health care center at Patients Medical are trained in holistic pain management.
 Not all chronic pain can be definitively identified and eliminated, but a broad range of treatments and therapies that draw from modern, evidence-based medicine, novel approaches, as well as ancient holistic medical paradigms is available for the management of pain.
 The staff at Patients Medical is ready to assist you in finding the underlying causes, triggers, and antecedents of your pain, and to help you as a whole person establish the best management regimen to address your pain.

 Begin Your Journey to Wellness with Patients Medical